JUDY DUNAWAY

 - For Tenor Balloon and Voice (2009).
 Premiered by Jennifer Walshe and Judy Dunaway at MATA Interval Series, NYC, March 2009.

 - SWIRL-o-ton for giant balloon and soundtrack (2007).
 Premiered at Frau Musica Nova, Koeln, Germany, November 2007.
+Also presented at STEIM, Amsterdam, Netherlands.

 - Balloon Symphony No. 3 for balloons, orchestra, audience and 3 video projections (2004).
 Premiere pending.

 - Balloon Symphony No. 2 for balloons and 2 video projections (2004).
 World premiere at Museum of Fine Arts Boston, Boston, MA, March 2005; New York City premiere at Eyebeam, June 2006; European premiere at Gewerbemuseum “MuseumTagNacht,” Winterhur, Switzerland May 2008.
+Also has been presented at Renee Weiler Concert Hall (New York City), Center for the Arts at Wesleyan University, Pozen Auditorium at Massachusetts College of Art and Design, Music with a View at Flea Theater (New York City) and Academy of Media Arts Cologne.

 - Balloon Symphony No. 1 for balloons and video projection (2004).
 Premiered at CEAIT Festival, Roy and Edna Disney Center, Los Angeles, CA, January 2005; European premiere at Gewerbemuseum “MuseumTagNacht,” Winterhur, Switzerland May 2008.